mmiots9/Blog/blog/content/en/bash/mie_funzioni/diary.en.md

 h1title: "Diary functions: create a diary of the terminal functions"
 date: 2021-10-06
 modified:
-description: "Salavre porzioni di history in un file separato"
+description: "Save portions of history in a separate file"
 draft: false
 hideToc: false
 enableToc: true